-The running circuit Vic Track is a well used, good quality path surface, however, there is a need for shorter loops to supplement this as the 5km track is too long for less ablebodied users.
+The running circuit Vic Track is a well used, good quality path surface, however, there is a need for shorter loops to supplement this as the 5km track is too long for less able-bodied users.
 There is also a need for more frequent directional signage, drinking fountains and seating along this track.
 In general there is a lack of DDA compliant path connections within the Park (this is addressed in more detail later in this report).

-An all abilities playground has been designed and is to be located on the corner of Sturt Street and Cedar Avenue (west of entrance 3).
+An all abilities playground has been designed and approved for construction on the corner of Sturt Street and Cedar Avenue (west of entrance 3).

-The southern part of the Park has very little in the way of facilities and this should be addressed in the development of the events space in the south west corner.
+The central and southern parts of the Park has very little in the way of facilities (toilets and BBQ's) and this should be addressed through the development of the Master Plan.